What about coronavirus and autoimmune disease?

 - If you are worried or you live in a hotspot with a high COVID-19 infection rate, make a plan with your doctor ahead of time about what to do if you get sick.

-- If you take Plaquenil / hydroxychloroquine, take the survey to help investigators learn more about how this medicine does or does not impact coronavirus.
-You can still share the link with other patients if you don’t take this medicine. https://bit.ly/COVID19hcq
+- If you have had COVID-19 or if you take Plaquenil / hydroxychloroquine, take the survey to help investigators learn more about how this medicine does or does not impact coronavirus.
+You can still share the link with other patients if you don’t take this medicine. https://bit.ly/COVIDdrugs

 - Follow the old-fashioned advice about hand washing and disinfecting surfaces as well as possible, eat healthy, and stay hydrated.
 And follow the modern strategy of lowering everyone’s infection risk through social distancing since research shows it is the most effective strategy.